Supplements and Treatments

 -

-Vitamin B12 and B multi - for brain fog (supplements are considered less effective than injections).
+Vitamin B12 and B multi - for brain fog and fatigue (supplements are considered less effective than injections).
+Refer to our B12 information leaflet.

 -